backstage/backstage/.changeset/popular-panthers-hear.md

 '@backstage/plugin-techdocs': patch
 ---

-TechDocs redirect handling now displays a notification to the user before they are redirected.
+TechDocs redirect feature now includes a notification to the user before they are redirected.